tfc/tfc.github.io/posts/2022-03-20-unique-heterogeneous-typelists.md

       In an equation for ‘rev’: rev i = rev' @inputList @'[] @(Reverse inputList) i HNil
 ```

-I understand this as "Just because you're using `rev'` does not mean that i can automatically require the user's input types to be instances of this class.
+I understand this as "Just because you're using `rev'` does not mean that I can automatically require the user's input types to be instances of this class.
 Please write down this requirement explicitly."
 Thinking about it a bit longer, it does help reading the rest of the code because it explains which type instance it will select first.

-Afterall, the function works just as expected:
+After all, the function works just as expected:

 ```haskell